AutoxingTech/axbot_restbook/docs/articles/piece_by_piece_mapping.md

 ## Backbone Method

-The backbone method can accommodate multi-channel scenarios and properly match all channels.
+The backbone method supports multi-channel scenarios and ensures proper alignment across all channels.

-### Steps for Backbone Partition Mapping
+### Steps for Backbone Partitioned Mapping

-1. First, perform analysis and planning to identify the backbone and areas.
-The backbone should include major main routes and large loops, and it should connect to all area.
+1. First, analyze and plan the layout to identify the backbone and individual areas.
+The backbone should include major routes and large loops, connecting to all areas.
-2. Walk along the backbone to create it, naming it "backbone".
-Once the backbone is established, the overall shape of the map is determined.
+2. Create the backbone map by walking along the planned route and naming it "backbone".
+Once the backbone is established, the overall structure of the environment is defined.
-3. Load the backbone and walk to the vicinity of the first area, Area 1, then start incremental mapping.
+3. Load the backbone map, navigate to the vicinity of Area 1, and begin incremental mapping.
-4. Finish mapping, ensuring to select `{"new_map_only": true}`.
-This means only the incremental part is saved, not the backbone part.
+4. When finishing the map, ensure that `new_map_only` is set to `true`.
+This ensures that only the new area is saved, excluding the backbone.
-5. Continue creating each subsequent area.
+5. Repeat this process for each subsequent area.

-Finally, the backbone map is discarded.
-It is only used to match and perform loop closure between the parts.
+Finally, the backbone map can be discarded; its purpose is solely to facilitate matching and loop closure between the individual parts.

-As shown in the figure below, the purple line is the backbone.
-You can first create the map along the purple line, and then separately create the green, red, and blue areas.
+In the figure below, the purple line represents the backbone.
+Create the backbone first, then separately map the green, red, and blue areas.

 ![](./backbone.png)